 Martin Hall has served many purposes during its time at Meredith.
 Opening in 1959 as Hunter Hall, it served as the main building for the sciences, including biology, chemistry, and physics, as well as home economics and business.
 Today, it serves as the home to the human environmental sciences and foreign languages departments.

 Built to house the Science, Home Economic, and Business Departments – which had languished in the 1926 “temporary” frame classrooms - Hunter Hall was named after Dr. J. Rufus Hunter, a Raleigh chemist who served on Meredith's Board of Trustees.
 Dr. Hunter left his entire estate to Meredith, the largest gift from an individual the school had received.
-Dedication of the building took place during the annual Fou, each piece to be nder's Day observance on October 30th, 1959.
-The students participated in moving into the new building, as home economcs instructor Ellen Brewer recalled, a "long procession of girls up the hill, laden with small equipment, especially breakables, each piece to be placed immediately in its own special niche."
+Dedication of the building took place during the annual Founder's Day observance on October 30th, 1959.
+The students participated in moving into the new building, as home economics instructor Ellen Brewer recalled, a "long procession of girls up the hill, laden with small equipment, especially breakables, each piece to be placed immediately in its own special niche."
 Dr. Brewer continued:

 Remember the brief pause at the entrance for the bearers of the Bible, the broom and the loaf of bread, symbols of a happy home which traditionally should be first over the portal. and such a happy home it has proven to be!"